androlo/logmor/docs/tutorial.md

 If it is sufficiently clear what "red" means here (meaning there are no multi-colored sweets, or sweets that are "somewhat red-ish" etc.) then this rule is a complete answer because people can find out whether we like a particular sweet or not by looking at its color.

-Logically speaking, these are two different approaches: in the first case we *define* each sweet as being good or bad, and in the second case we give a formula that can be used to *deduce* whether a sweet is good or bad by examining a property that it already has, namely its color.
+One way to describe the difference between these two approaches is that in the first case we *define* each sweet as being good or bad, and in the second case we instead give a formula that can be used to *deduce* whether a sweet is good or bad from a property that it already has, namely its color.

 Formulas are something we use very often in normal life: